 Buildings and infrastructure are net-zero carbon, making the new developments eligible for green bonds and loans, and financial support from the world’s largest institutional investors — all of which are committed to climate-responsible investment.

-Smart building management systems optimise energy consumption and comfort, while passive measures, such as natural lighting and shading, reduce energy demand.
-Solar panels in roofs, windows and façades generate power, with surpluses stored for future consumption.
+Smart building management systems optimize energy consumption and comfort, while passive measures such as natural lighting and shading reduce energy demand.
+Solar panels in roofs, windows, and facades generate power, with surpluses stored for future consumption.
 Renewable energy from the national grid tops up supplies as necessary.

 Project delivery: How we created one of the UK’s leading low-carbon buildings

 Inspiring change: Zero-carbon heat is possible: This is how